MineralsCloud/qha/README.md

 `…`
 `examples/ice VII/input_52`

-`examples/ice VII/settings.yaml`: This file is the calculation setting file, see the tutorial for more details.
+`examples/ice VII/settings.yaml`: This file is the calculation control file, see the tutorial for more details.

-##### The `./examples/silicon` folder

-examples/silicon/input
-examples/silicon/make_input/README.md
-examples/silicon/make_input/V+1.freq
-examples/silicon/make_input/V+2.freq
-examples/silicon/make_input/V+3.freq
-examples/silicon/make_input/V+4.freq
-examples/silicon/make_input/V+5.freq
-examples/silicon/make_input/V-1.freq
-examples/silicon/make_input/V-2.freq
-examples/silicon/make_input/V-3.freq
-examples/silicon/make_input/V-4.freq
-examples/silicon/make_input/V-5.freq
-examples/silicon/make_input/V0.freq
-examples/silicon/make_input/filelist.yaml
-examples/silicon/make_input/q_points
-examples/silicon/make_input/static
-examples/silicon/settings.yaml

 #### The `./docs/` folder

-docs/Makefile
-docs/make.bat
-docs/source/_static/input_format.png
-docs/source/api/fitting.rst
-docs/source/api/grid_interpolation.rst
-docs/source/api/index.rst
-docs/source/api/input_maker.rst
-docs/source/api/multi_configurations.rst
-docs/source/api/read_input.rst
-docs/source/api/settings.rst
-docs/source/api/single_configuration.rst
-docs/source/api/statmech.rst
-docs/source/api/thermodynamics.rst
-docs/source/api/tools.rst
-docs/source/api/unit_conversion.rst
-docs/source/api/v2p.rst
-docs/source/conf.py
-docs/source/develop/contributing.rst
-docs/source/develop/index.rst
-docs/source/index.rst
-docs/source/tutorials/convert.rst
-docs/source/tutorials/doc.rst
-docs/source/tutorials/index.rst
-docs/source/tutorials/installing.rst
-docs/source/tutorials/plot.rst
-docs/source/tutorials/run.rst
+This folder contains necessary files to generate the tutorial in `HTML` format via `sphinx` package, please check our [tutorial website](https://mineralscloud.github.io/qha/tutorials/doc.html) for details.

 ## License